If you are wondering how you should take care of your indoor bamboo plant then let me tell you the process is very simple and affordable.

 In the case of soil, you have to water the plant properly so that the soil stays moist.
 Flooding with excess water can harm the planter.

-After watering you need to keep track when the soil gets dry, as a bamboo plant grow well in moist soil and lack of water can hamper the whole procedure.
+After watering you need to keep track when the soil gets dry, as a bamboo plant grows well in moist soil and lack of water can hamper the whole procedure.

 5. Sufficient Air, light, and temperature for proper growth: